 • Breastfed babies have less gas and less spitting up.

 • Breast milk helps prevent illness and lowers the risk of asthma, type 2 diabetes, obesity, and childhood cancers for your baby.
-It also reduces the risk of sudden infant death syndrome (SIDS) and
+It also reduces the risk of sudden infant death syndrome and helps develop your baby's brain and nervous system.

 • Breastfeeding helps your uterus return to its normal size faster and may help you return to your pre-pregnancy weight sooner.
 It also reduces your risk of breast and ovarian cancers and type 2 diabetes.